zethiusRedacted/PrivacyFocusedLinux/README.md

 - UFW is enabled now to prevent SSH spamming by a malicious third party following the linux kernel module malware.
 [2]
 - Fail2ban is installed to prevent SSH spamming following the linux kernel module malware and a local jail is created to ensure this.
 [2]
 - User is given a choice to disable kernel modules completely (not recommended if you use virtual box or Nvidia drivers) since the newly found malware comes int he form of an unsigned linux kernel module.
 [2]
+- 'ubuntu-report', 'popularity-contest', 'apport', 'apport-symptoms' and 'whoopsie' are completely purged for reporting back to Canonical.
+[3]
+- All the removed packages are now held to maintain privacy and security even after updates (which usually re-install removed packages).
+[3]

 The following privacy enhancing packages are installed:
 - MAT2 (metadata anonymisation tool) helps you remove metadata from images and documents alike from either a GUI interface or a command-line interface.